-The following article originally ran as the Washington Report column in the September 2014 issue of the ESOP Report, the newsletter of The ESOP Association.
+The following article originally ran as the Washington Report column in the October 2014 issue of the ESOP Report, the newsletter of The ESOP Association.

 If you’re joining The ESOP Association at the 2014 Las Vegas Conference & Trade Show at Caesars Palace this November 13th and 14th, there will be an election wrap-up by ESOP Association President, J. Michal Keeling, at the Friday Lunch: November 14, 12:15 pm – 1:45 pm, Palace Ballroom.